|

 events, such as:

-- Many charity cycle rides
+- Many charity cycle rides, fun runs and community events

 - Long-distance walks and orienteering